- Certifications, Testings, Claims

 The drying process which turns pea protein into a powder form is sufficient enough to destroy any compounds which would be considered harmful to digestive systems.
 Therefore, pea protein is entirely safe to consume and easy to digest.

-The approximate content in our original RICE protein (per serving):
+The approximate content in our original and vanilla NEW premium RICE protein (per serving):

 - Magnesium – 24 mg

-The approximate content in our vanilla and strawberry PEA protein (per serving):
+The approximate content in our vanilla PEA protein (per serving):

 - Magnesium – 160 mg